 High School Vocal Artist Summer Program

-In addition to exploring the English and American Art song in depth, this week-long immersive experience will prepare the high school singer for the college audition process through classes and one-on-one voice lessons with the U of M voice faculty.
+In addition to exploring opera and the Italian and English Art song genres, this week-long immersive experience will prepare the high school singer for the college audition process through a review of college music programs throughout the country.
+Mock audition classes and one-on-one voice lessons with the U of M voice faculty will provide students with the opportunity to practice audition techniques needed for the audition.
 Daily classes will take place at the School of Music in Ferguson Hall located on the U of M West Bank campus.
-Evenings will be occupied with various activities such as master classes, audition class, and meet and greet information sessions and performances.
-The week will culminate in a public recital on the UMN campus on Saturday morning.
-All participants will lodge in the Middlebrook dormitory conveniently situated across from Ferguson Hall.
+Evenings will be occupied with various activities such as master classes, audition classes, meet and greet information sessions with singing artists, attending performances, and enjoying social events.
+The week will culminate in a live-streamed public recital in Ultan Hall on the University of Minnesota Twin Cities campus.
+All participants will lodge in an on-campus dormitory within walking distance of Ferguson Hall.

 About the Program

 - Lyric diction for Italian and English art song: Students will learn the International Phonetic Alphabet (IPA) and apply it to both English and Italian song repertoire.

 - Interpretation of song: an in-depth study of the interpretation of song through poetic readings and monologue work.

 - Acting: developing skills for the recital stage.